mattm8600/MattCave/Materials/Materials Engineering.md

 My notes for the introduction to Materials Engineering.
-Chapter 2: Atomic Structure and Interatomic Bonding [[Valence Electrons]]
+Chapter 2: Atomic Structure and Inter-atomic Bonding [[Valence Electrons]]
 [[Quantanization of electron energies]]
 [[Potential Well Model of Solids]]